microrobotics/RS485-TH/Requesting-data-from-RS485-TH.md

 - C4 : CRC16 Checksum - Lo Byte
 - 0B : CRC16 Checksum - High Byte

-Please note, if any changes is made to the addres request (example change of address), the CRC-16 checksum must be re calculated (see down below for instructions)
+Please note, if any changes are made to the address, command or data field, the CRC-16 checksum must be re calculated (see down below for instructions)

 **Return Data Format**
 - 01 : Address